TypeStrong/ts-expect/README.md

 Some great prior works have been mentioned after publishing this package:

+- [`dtslint`](https://github.com/Microsoft/dtslint) does type checks via comment directives and [inspired](https://github.com/Microsoft/dtslint/issues/126) this approach of using the compiler
 - [`tsd-check`](https://github.com/SamVerschueren/tsd-check/issues/10) is a CLI that runs the TypeScript type checker over assertions
 - [`type-plus`](https://github.com/unional/type-plus) comes with various type and runtime TypeScript assertions
 - [`static-type-assert`](https://github.com/ksxnodemodules/static-type-assert) exposes a similar API surface with some type assertion functions